ColtenMikulastik/youtube-dl_autocast/readme.md

 In safe mode the program will error check and retry files that threw a network error.
 This is not true in fast mode, however the download speeds are greatly increased.
 This program works by reading the text file "album_dl.txt" and creating directories to represent the fields in the text files such as genre, artist, album.
-The format is VERY syntax reliant so do not deviate from the form
+The format is VERY syntax reliant so do not deviate from the form when adding your lines to the "album_dl_.txt" file do not use spaces or special characters.
 ```
 "youtube URL";"Genre";"Artist";"Album"
 ```
 Now with error checking in safe mode!
+Required Bash CLI tools:
+    -id3tool
 Required Python Libraries:
 	-os
 	-yt_dlp